puredrinkology/website/content/recipes/nutty-irishman/index.md

   with ice to ensure proper emulsification and a creamy texture.
 Don''t over-shake, as you want the drink to be thick, not watery.
 Garnish with a chocolate shavings or a sprinkle of cinnamon for an extra touch of indulgence. '
-base_spirit: null
+base_spirit: rum
-category: shake
+category: cocktail
 collection: null
 date: '2024-09-23'
 description: 'The Nutty Irishman, a creamy blend of Baileys Irish Cream, Frangelico, and milk, falls into the **creamy cocktail family**.
 It''s likely a modern invention, combining popular Irish and Italian liqueurs for a rich, nutty, and decadent treat. '
-family: ''
+family: 'creme'
 flavor_description: 'The Nutty Irishman is a creamy, decadent treat with a balanced sweetness.
 The Baileys provides a smooth, rich Irish cream base, while the Frangelico adds a distinct hazelnut and vanilla note.
 A touch of milk mellows the sweetness